huntercoxIG/edc/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 **PLEASE NOTE:** A new page or post needs to be Published in order for Page/Post redirect to happen for Individual Redirects (existing page is not necessary for Quick Redirects).
 It WILL work on a DRAFT Status Post/Page ONLY, and I mean ONLY, if the Post/Page has FIRST been Published and the re-saved as a Draft.
 This does not apply to Quick Redirects.

 = TROUBLESHOOTING: =
-* To include custom post types, check the setting on the plugin option page.
+* To include custom post types, check the setting on the plugin option page - and you also can hide it from post types you don't want it on.
 * If you experience jQuery conflicts with the plugin, try turning off the **Use jQuery?** setting in the options page.
 BUT, please note that if this option if off, the new window and no follow functionality may be inconsistent (this mainly depends on how your theme is set up)
 * If you check the box for "Show Redirect URL below" on the edit page, please note that you MUST use the full URL in the Redirect URL box.
 If you do not, you may experience some odd links and 404 pages, as this option changes the link for the page/post to the EXACT URL you enter in that field. (i.e., if you enter '2' in the field, it will redirect to 'http://2' which is not the same as 'http://yoursite.com/?p=2').
 * If your browser tells you that your are in an infinite loop, check to make sure you do not have pages redirecting to another page that redirects back to the initial page.
 That WILL cause an infinite loop.